phd-artifacts/gpu-libc-artifacts/README.md

 <img width="2826" height="1872" alt="uringprint" src="https://github.com/user-attachments/assets/aef03464-3a4d-44b5-b9a2-d1ba3e725148" />

-CPU starts io_uring with kernel polling thread
-SVM page-locked memory for the queue
-GPU writes to the submission queue, no syscall required
+As the figure below shows, the CPU starts an io_uring with a kernel polling thread, and allocate the queues using SVM.
+The GPU then writes to the submission queue without the need for a syscall.
+The CPU then read the queue and print the results.

-## Helper script
+# Helper scripts

 The `helper.py` script orchestrates common tasks:

 * `python helper.py build-llvm` – build LLVM using the script in `sh-scripts`.
 * `python helper.py <application>` – run an application.

-# Experimetns
+# Experiments

 | Experiment               | What it tests                                                                                                                                                                                                   | Contribution toward the demo                                                                                                                                      |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |